SU Agen Lot-et-Garonne

 Sporting Union Agen Lot-et-Garonne ([spɔʁtɪŋ ynjɔ̃ aʒɛ̃ lɔt e ɡaʁɔn]), commonly referred to as SU Agen, Agen ([aʒɛ̃]) or SUALG, is a French professional rugby union club based in Agen, Lot-et-Garonne that competes in the Pro D2, France's second division of rugby.

 Founded in 1908, Agen is one of the historic clubs in French rugby, having won the French Championship eight times.
-Its home ground is the 10,512-seat Stade Armandie and traditional club colours are navy blue and white.
+Its home ground is the Stade Armandie and traditional club colours are navy blue and white.

 The club is renowned for its youth system and its academy structure.

 History

 The club was established in 1900.
-They made their first championship final in the 1930 season, where they met US Quillan, and defeated them 4 points to nil in Bordeaux, and thus capturing their first championship title.
-The club experienced some success in the coming years in the Challenge Yves du Manoir competition as well; winning it in the 1932 season and then becoming runners-up to Lyon OU in the 1933 season.
+They made their first championship final in the 1930 season, where they met US Quillan, and defeated them 4 points to nil in Bordeaux, thus capturing their first championship title.
+The club experienced some success in the following years in the Challenge Yves du Manoir competition as well; winning it in the 1932 season and being runners-up to Lyon OU in the 1933 season.

 Agen would have another successful run in the 1940s, beginning with the 1943 season when they defeated Stade Bordelais 11 to 4 to win the Coupe de France.
 That season they also made it to the championship final; though they were defeated by Aviron Bayonnais 3 points to nil at Parc des Princes in Paris.

 In 1945 they again won the title of the French championship, defeating FC Lourdes 7 points to 3 in the final in Paris.
-The championship was one of two titles that season, as Agen also won the Coupe de France, defeating Montferrand 14 to 13.
+The championship was one of their two titles that season, as Agen also won the Coupe de France, defeating Montferrand 14 to 13.
 Agen featured in one more championship that decade, losing to Toulouse 10 points to 3.

 Agen were relatively quiet during the 1950s, though they again rose to prominence during the 1960s.
 In 1962 they again became of the champions of France after defeating Béziers 14 points to 11 in the season final.
 The following season they won the Challenge Yves du Manoir, defeating Brive 11 points to nil in the final.
 Agen became the French champions on two more occasions during the 1960s, defeating Brive in 1965 and then Dax in 1966.